mpv-player/mpv/DOCS/man/options.rst

     The special value ``auto`` (default) will enable HDR peak computation automatically if compute shaders and SSBOs are supported.

-``--tone-mapping-desaturate=<value>``
+``--tone-mapping-desaturate=<0.0..1.0>``
     Apply desaturation for highlights.
+The parameter controls the strength of the desaturation curve.
+A value of 0.0 completely disables it, while a value of 1.0 means that overly bright colors will be completely white.
+    Values in between apply progressively more/less aggressive desaturation.
-The parameter essentially controls the steepness of the desaturation curve.
-The higher the parameter, the more aggressively colors will be desaturated.
-This setting helps prevent unnaturally blown-out colors for super-highlights, by (smoothly) turning into white instead.
+    This setting helps prevent unnaturally blown-out colors for super-highlights, by (smoothly) turning them into white instead.
 This makes images feel more natural, at the cost of reducing information about out-of-range colors.

-    The default of 0.5 provides a good balance.
+The default value of 0.5 provides a good balance.

+``--tone-mapping-desaturate-exponent=<value>``
+    This setting controls the exponent of the desaturation curve, which controls how bright a color needs to be in order to start being desaturated.
+The default of 20.0 provides a reasonable balance.
 This value is weaker than the ACES ODT curves' recommendation, but works better for most content in practice.
-A setting of 0.0 disables this option.
+Decreasing this exponent makes the curve more aggressive.

 ``--gamut-warning``
     If enabled, mpv will mark all clipped/out-of-gamut pixels that exceed a